saltstack/salt-windows-msi/HACKING.md

-## How to program the msi builder toolkit
+## How to use the msi builder toolkit

-This is documentation how to program the msi build toolkit.
+This is documentation how to use the msi build toolkit.

 ## Development requirements